am2998/i-use-arch-BTW/README.md

 ## Steps

 1. **User and System Settings Prompt**
-   - Prompts for username, user password, root password, and hostname.
+   - Prompts for username, user password, root password, LUKS password and hostname.

 2. **Check for Existing PV and VG**
    - Checks for existing physical volumes (PV) and volume groups (VG) and removes them if found.